nmeiring/Crunch/README.md

 choose which categories to have

-css bug where title is not vertically aligned with the logo

 investor list function doesnt work.. have to go through api and figure out patterns

 highlight in blue investors that are the same